calwoodford/comp4008/README.md

 # comp4008-define-a-group
 # This is the group project of Xiaoan Wang, Wenjie Liu, Xin Zhang, Junqian Li and Callum Woodford

 There are a series of levels in the game with various puzzles and challenges and a relaxing soundtrack.
+The current iteration of the game unfortunately has a substantial chunk missing due to hard drive failure.
+Lesson learned.

 An example of one of the sprites in the game, the main character.